vladigleba/vladigleba.github.io/posts/gospel/god.md

 > Remember the former things of old: for *I am God, and there is none else; I am God, and there is none like me*.
 {% ct 'Isaiah 46:9' %}

-> “*To whom will you compare me?
-Or who is my equal*?” says the Holy One.
-Lift up your eyes and look to the heavens: Who created all these?
-He who brings out the starry host one by one and calls forth each of them by name.
-Because of his great power and mighty strength, not one of them is missing.
+> *To whom then will ye liken me, or shall I be equal?* saith the Holy One.
+Lift up your eyes on high, and behold who hath created these things, that bringeth out their host by number: he calleth them all by names by the greatness of his might, for that he is strong in power; not one faileth.
-{% ct 'Isaiah 40:25-26, NIV' %}
+{% ct 'Isaiah 40:25-26' %}

+> What profiteth the graven image that the maker thereof hath graven it; the molten image, and a teacher of lies, that the maker of his work trusteth therein, to make dumb idols?
+Woe unto him that saith to the wood, Awake; to the dumb stone, Arise, it shall teach!
+Behold, it is laid over with gold and silver, and *there is no breath at all in the midst of it*.
+But the LORD is in his holy temple: let all the earth keep silence before him.
+{% ct 'Habakkuk 2:18-20' %}

 There are countless gods across the world’s religions, but the Bible declares that there is only one true God,[^3] and that one fallen angel—Satan—competes with Him for the worship of humanity.
 Though Satan aspires to [be like God](/posts/gospel/evil.md) {% rf 'Isaiah 14:12-14' %}, he is—and will always remain—a created being {% rf 'Ezekiel 28:15' %}.
 Since Satan especially covets the worship that belongs to God alone (though not His character, interestingly enough), it is unsurprising that, just before the second coming of Christ, the great test that will divide all humanity into two groups will [revolve around worship](/posts/prophecy/usa.md).